xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 Projections of IPv6 BGP table size (courtesy Geoff Huston, APNIC) {: .text-center}

 To make the future FIB realistic enough, current prefixes distribution will be applied for additional injected prefixes.
-This means most additional IPv4 prefixes will be driven by /24 which are deallocated from bigger blocks, and most additional IPv6 will be driven by recently allocated and advertised /48, /32, /44 etc.
+This means most additional IPv4 prefixes will be driven by /24 which are disaggregated from bigger blocks, and most additional IPv6 will be driven by recently allocated and advertised /48, /32, /44 etc.

 ### Q100